prebid/prebid.github.io/dev-docs/publisher-api-reference/getEvents.md

 description:
 ---

-The `getEvents` method returns a copy of all emitted events since the beginning of page.
+The `getEvents` method returns a copy of all emitted events since the page loaded.

 **Kind**: static method of `pbjs`